 Field Description Option Telco Options: CLID Authen This field sets the CLID authentication parameter for all incoming calls.
 There are three options for this field: • None - No CLID is required.
 [None] Required - CLID must be available, or the Prestige will not answer the call.
 [Required] Preferred - If the CLID is available then CLID will be used; otherwise, authentication is performed in PPP negotiation.
 [Preferred] PPP Options: Recv.
 Authen This field sets the authentication protocol for incoming calls.
-For security reason, setting authentication to none is strongly discouraged.
+Individual user names and passwords are configured in the next section (Remote users/Dial-in Users Setup).
 Options for this field are: CHAP/PAP - Your Prestige will try CHAP first, but PAP will be used if CHAP is not available.
 [CHAP/PAP] • CHAP - Use CHAP only.
-[CHAP] • PAP - Use PAP only.
-[PAP] None - Your Prestige tries to acquire CHAP/PAP first, but no authentication is required if CHAP/PAP is not available.
-[None] PPP Options: Mutual Authen Some vendors, e.g., Cisco, require mutual authentication, i.e., the node that initiates the call will request a user name and password from the far end that it is dialing to.
-If the remote node requires mutual authentication, set this field to Yes.
+[CHAP] [PAP] • PAP - Use PAP only.
+[None] None - Your Prestige will try CHAP first, but no authentication is required if CHAP is not available.
+PPP Options: Mutual Authen Some vendors, e.g., Cisco, require mutual authentication, i.e., the node that initiates the call will request a user name and password from the far end that it is dialing to.
+If the remote node that is dialing in implements this type of authentication, set this field to Yes.
 [Yes/No] PAP Login This field is applicable only if the Mutual Authen.
 Field is set to [Yes].
-Enter in the login name to be used to respond to the far end's PAP authentication request.
+Enter the login name for your Prestige .
 This field does not apply to CHAP authentication.
 PAP Password This field is applicable only if the Mutual Authen.
 Field is set to [Yes].
-Enter in the PAP password to be used to respond to the far end's authentication request.
+Enter the PAP password for your Prestige .
 This field does not apply to CHAP authentication.